strigo/libro-sdk/README.md

 ### Modules you can use

 - `url` - url tools to parse and build urls.
-- `document` - document manipulation tools, for appending Iframes, CSS, other elements to the documetn.
+- `document` - document manipulation tools, for appending Iframes, CSS, other elements to the document.
 - `storage-utils` - a helper module to manage both `localStorage` and `sessionStorage`.
 - `config` - the module that manages `strigoConfig` on `localStorage`.
 - `session` - the module that manages `strigoSession` on `sessionStorage` - data is relevant for every session (tab).